ferit-racunarstvo/mosstafa/README.md

 ### How Mosstafa works

 Mosstafa behind GUI uses awesome [Mosspy](https://github.com/soachishti/moss.py) script for communicating with Moss server.
-When you insert the Base or Test directory, Mustaffa finds all files inside the current directory and its subdirectories.
+When you insert the Base or Test directory, Mosstafa finds all files inside the current directory and its subdirectories.

 ### For dev environment